JacobCrabill/FlurryPP/README.md

 Flurry currently has two options for viewing simulation data: ParaView .vtu files, and a super-simple .csv file.
 In both cases, the output values are the primitive variables, not the conservative variables.

-ParaView is a free, cross-platform visualization tool that works quite well for visualizing CFD data, both 2D and 3D; you can get it from http://www.paraview.org/.
+ParaView is a free, cross-platform visualization tool that works quite well for visualizing CFD data, both 2D and 3D; you can get the latest version from http://www.paraview.org/.

 The CSV output method, on the other hand, simply outputs the x,y,z coordinates of the solution points in each element, along with the solution vector at each point.
 This can either be plotted using the provided Matlab script.
 If you write any similar scripts for plotting in other languages (e.g. Python or Julia), please let me know so I can add them here!